 Video is now expected on most DSLRs.
 The ability to plug in a wireless microphone can make a significant difference in your sound quality.
 If you’re interested in video, this is a worthwhile feature.

 Entry level DSLRs do a fine job in most conditions, but if you’re going to be shooting sports or action wildlife, you’ll want to move up in price to take advantage of the faster autofocus and multiple frames per second these models provide.

 Should you get a bigger DSLR camera, or a smaller mirrorless camera?
-DSLR cameras still have some quality and speed advantages, and their batteries last a lot longer.
+DSLR cameras still have some quality and speed advantages, and their batteries last a lot longer (even 10 times longer, in some cases).
 With mirrorless cameras, you “see” the image through an LCD screen, so they eat up batteries fast.

 But as far as disadvantages, that’s really it.
 The image quality these days is so good that you could skip getting a DSLR altogether and go straight for a mirrorless camera.
 In fact, many pros are abandoning their larger systems for a high-end mirrorless one.